-Tighter financial conditions as well as distress for financial institutions might impact the global economy in 2023.

-In such uncertain economic scenario management is not in a position to issue a guidance for the coming months, while the Group is concentrated in developing the strategy with the objective to strengthen the direct to customer channels, expanding key geographical areas such as US/China and, at the same time, maintaining a very prudent approach on costs, capex and margins.
+Tighter financial conditions as well as distress for financial institutions are impacting the global economy in 2023.
+In such uncertain economic scenario management is not in a position to issue a guidance for the coming months and next year, while the Group is concentrated in developing the strategy with the objective to strengthen the direct to customer channels, expanding key geographical areas such as US/China and, at the same time, maintaining a very prudent approach on costs, capex and margins.